 Hazers placed under trees where the product will rise to meet the birds-in-flight have proven very successful.
 Power may be a limiting factor as many trees are in areas where there is no power.
-Contact Flock Free for more information.
-Flock Frees Tank Mix should also be used in trees or bushes, landscape areas and other places where birds are active.
+Contact Flock Free Bird Control for more information.
+Flock Free Tank Mix should also be used in trees or bushes, landscape areas and other places where birds are active.

 Grackles Outside – Structures, Pool Areas, Restaurants

 The birds will normally land or perch somewhere they can watch for food.
 Identify these areas and develop a plan to irritate them where they are landing if possible.
 Umbrella protectors are great for the tops of umbrellas and Shock Tape can be used on the edges of roofs to prevent them from landing.